Einheit 1.4 (online)

 Begrüßen und Verabschieden.
 Read through the presentation below and complete the activities at the end of the presentation.

-word map of hello in different languages word map of goodbye in different languages
+word map of hello in different languages wordmap - Goodbye in many languages

 Watch the following video.
 During Part B of the video please click on the command that you hear.